MichaelSheinman/short-story-generator/README.md

 reduces the quality of our outputs.

 Additionally, we noticed that validation loss tended to level off after a small number of epochs.
 Given that modern LLMs are usually trained with relatively few passes over the data, this is not completely unexpected.
 Even so, it may indicate limitations in our training process.
+### **RNN Model**
+1. Training:

+    Dataset size is a crucial factor in the training of LSTM models, as it plays a significant role in determining the model's accuracy and generalizability.
+When the dataset is too small, the model may overfit the training data.
+This leads to poor generalization and high errors when applied to new data.

+    Our LSTM model is trained on the titles section of the dataset, which contains approximately 1000 entries (the same as the number of stories).
+The vocabulary used for title generation consists of all the words present in the titles, and contains 2111 words.
+Due to the relatively limited size of the vocabulary, the potential for successful word combinations/sequences is restricted.
+Furthermore, the presence of numerical characters in some titles, which carry little or no semantic meaning, also had an impact on the accuracy of the model.
+All of these factors collectively contribute to the overall performance of our LSTM model.

+2. Comparison to the GPT-2 Model:

+    Unlike the GPT-2 model, we developed the RNN model entirely from scratch, requiring us to use our own time and computational resources to train it.
+Consequently, the model's generative ability is comparatively more constrained than the GPT-2 model.
+Since GPT-2 had the parameters and complexity to handle many of the prompts used for the generation of the story but the RNN model was too simple in comparison.
+The RNN model could only handle words from prompts or stories generated that were also in the vocabulary.

+3. Model meaning in terms of the project:

+    Despite the major differences in the models, we wanted to make sure that our titles matched the story otherwise it felt like two different models with different goals in mind.
+In the beginning our RNN model was only based on the original vocabulary and the first word was always an empty string.
+Although this structure gave us the oportunity to test out our code and see if we got reasonable, yet minimally intensive computational results, it still felt like a random title generator and did not really exploit the influence that the first word has on the title.

+    Our first approach to connect the models together was to take the generated story and sort all its words in a dictionary based on the number of occurences and include the top 3 words from the story in the title.
+Since we noticed that the most common word was usually a stop word like "the" or "a" then this word went at the beginning of the generated title, and the remaining common words went at the end of the title.
+This made the titles very long and unnatural as the sentence really lacked meaning and structure.

+    In our second approach, we decided to take advantage of the influence that the first word of the title has on the rest of the title when it is used as the input for the model.
+In this case, we asked the user to provide the first word of the title in the same way that they would provide the beginning of the story.
+Although this approach gives the user more control as to how to start their title we noticed that the user could simply use a word that has nothing to do with the story and then the models would be used as two separate tools.

+    For our final approach, we decided to improve on the first and second approach by still taking advantage of the first word which would actually be a word from the generated story.
+In this case we sorted the unique words of the generated story from most to least occurences and made sure to only account for words in the generated story that have meaning.
+To clarify, we have a long list of stop words which are words that are typically used for syntax but do not give context and in the case of a title we really care about context!
+We also needed to make sure that the first word was in the vocabulary of the trained model otherwise the choice would be useless.
+Although this situation perfectly shows the need for more data so that we can have a greater possibility of more rich titles, we accomodated for this issue by using the next most common word as the first word until we guaranteed that the first word was in the vocabulary.
+In the case that we ran out of the story's unique words and none were in the vocabulary, we would use the word "the" as the first word since this is a very common word to start a title for a children's bedtime story.

 ## Ethical Considerations